 For Mutton Curry

-- 1 package Bombay Biryani Masala , or 1 Tablespoon homemade Biryani Masala plus powdered spices.
+- 1 package Bombay biryani masala (2 tablespoons for less spicy) , or homemade Bombay Biryani Masala

 For Rice